webpack/webpack.js.org/src/content/api/parser.md

 `SyncBailHook`

 Called when parsing an if statement.
-Same as the `statement` hook, but triggered only when `statement.type == "IfStatement"`
+Same as the `statement` hook, but triggered only when `statement.type == 'IfStatement'`.

 - Callback Parameters: `statement`